Hounfor/OldtimerPack/README.md

 lordruthermore - submitted the original idea, helped a lot with the list of battlemechs and Xotl balancing, and provided technical advice on their design (including most BetterMechs features) and MegaMek.
 He also provided source files for some 'mechs.

 RJPhoenix - helped with technical questions, cooling calculations and Xotl balancing.
+Clanbusters were also his idea, and he helped significantly with some of their design problems during the development process.

 Xaero - gave me the idea to add Guardian ECM and BAP to stores and rewards.